 I write on a range of subjects, mostly connected by the hidden character and history of places, for publications from Londonist to the Guardian.
-Many pieces are about London, some related to my two books: London’s Lost Rivers and Vanished City.
+Many pieces are about London, some related to my five books: Camden Town, London’s Lost Rivers Volume 1 and Volume 2, Low Country, and Vanished City.

-I also write music reviews covering, roughly, folk, electronics and psychedelia.
+I also write music reviews covering, broadly, folk, electronics and psychedelia.

 I’ve written about my favourite film, Robinson in Ruins.

 There’s even a poem, commissioned by Virtual Verse.

 My work appears in two other books: Londonist Mapped (AA Publishing, 2017) and Ways to Wander (Triarchy Press, 2015).